-- A. Local offices determined by the State Department to have a significant population of Limited English Proficiency (LEP) households shall provide sufficient bilingual staff and/or translators for the timely processing of applications.
-Local office staff shall be trained and familiar with these procedures. - B. During those periods when there is a significant influx of seasonal or migrant farmworkers, local offices shall provide sufficient bilingual staff and/or translators for the timely processing of such applicants. - C. If translators or interpreters are utilized, the local office shall ensure that the translators or interpreters are readily available to assist in pre-screening clients for expedited processing standards and completing the interview and other activities necessary to determine the eligibility of the applicant household.
-The local office shall not require the client to provide a translator or interpreter, or to in any way imply that an interpreter is required, as a condition for being prescreened or interviewed by the local office, nor shall the local office postpone or in any way delay the pre-screening process or appointments because of the unavailability of bilingual staff or translators/interpreters.
+- A. Local offices determined by the State Department to have a significant population of non-English speaking households or households with adult members not fluent in English, shall provide sufficient bilingual staff and/or translators for the timely processing of applications.
+County staff shall be trained and familiar with these procedures. - B. During those periods when there is a significant influx of seasonal or migrant farmworkers, local offices shall provide sufficient bilingual staff and/or translators for timely processing of such applicants. - C. If translators or interpreters are utilized, the certification office shall ensure that the translators or interpreters are readily available to assist in pre-screening applicants for expedited processing standards and completing the interview, and other activities necessary to determine the eligibility of the applicant household.
+The certification office shall not require the applicant to provide a translator or interpreter, or to in any way imply that an interpreter is required, as a condition for being pre-screened or interviewed by the certification office, nor shall the local office postpone or in any way delay the pre-screening process or appointments because of the unavailability of bilingual staff or translators/interpreters.